asaeles/fullstack-nanodegree-vm/vagrant/cat_clicker/README.md

 * Open "http://localhost:5000/" on browser

+* Select cat name and then press on its image to increment its click counter

 ## Known Issues

-* The counter are rest upon refresh
+* Refreshing the page will reset counters

 ## Room for improvements

-* Adding styles to the page
+* Add styles to the page

 ## Contributions